 Is 1080p good enough for YouTube?

 As of 2019, 70% of YouTube watch time comes from mobile devices.
-4K resolution is rare on mobile and you’re unlikely to notice any difference on such a small display anyway (unless you’re hawkeye, maybe).
-The rest is mostly desktop, and 4K computer displays are also pretty uncommon.
-So really you only need to worry about the people watching YouTube on their big, high-end TVs, which is only going to be a small portion of viewers.
+4K resolution is rare on mobile and you’re unlikely to notice any difference on such a small display anyway (unless you’re Hawkeye, maybe).
+The rest is mostly desktop, and 4K computer displays are still pretty rare too.
+With this in mind, you really only need to worry about the people watching YouTube on their big, high-end TVs – which is only going to be a small portion of viewers.

-It also depends what content you’re creating.
+It also depends on what content you’re creating.
 If you’re posting short films or VFX reels then sure, 4K might be important to get across the production quality.
-If your work is less visually-driven then 1080p will probably be more than enough.
+If your work is less visually driven then 1080p will probably be more than enough.

 Is 1080p good enough for filmmaking?

 Filmmaking is a different story.
 Insufficient visual quality can put off viewers from even the most gripping of narratives.
 From what we know about display resolutions and the human eye, shooting 1080p will be fine for most applications.
 Past that, production quality is more important than resolution, but shooting in 4K will definitely give your projects more appeal on large displays or projectors.